SoftUni/Programming-Basics-Book-JS-EN/chapter-07-complex-loops.md

 ![](assets/chapter-7-1-images/10.Check-if-prime-01.png)

-What remains is to add a **condition that checks if the input number is greater than 1**, because, by definition numbers such as 0, 1, -1 and -2 are not prime.
+What remains is to add a **condition that checks if the input number is greater than 1**, because, by definition numbers such as 0, 1, -1, and -2 are not prime.

 #### Testing in The Judge System

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/937#9](https://judge.softuni.org/Contests/Practice/Index/937#9).

-### Problem: The break Operator in an Infinite Loop
+### Problem: Break Sum

 Write a function, which checks whether a given number **n** is even and if so - print it on the console.
 An even number can be divided by 2 without a remainder.
 If the number is invalid, we will print that the current number is not even and the user will need to input a new number.